lasse-steinnes/IN4200/IN4200_HE1_15804/README.md

 * Textfile examples to be read, can be found in the folder "data".

+* Note:  1) For reading files, the negative integers should be discarded in the reading processes 2) For reading CRS format, a dynamic paraellization might be the best.

 ### Code: Description of programmes
 - ```main.cpp```: Runs the other programmes and provide user options through terminal.